 The city is situated in the center of the country, in the mid-west portion of the Central Valley, 1,100 meters above sea level.
 San Jose is the seat of the national government, the point of convergence of most political and economic activities in the country.
 It is also the primary transportation hub in Costa Rica, where you will find one of the country’s two international airports, the Juan Santamaría International Airport (Airport Code: SJO).

-San José stands out among other great Latin American cities for its quality of life, as well as for its security, high level of globalization, general environmental performance and the quality of its public services.
-According to studies on Latin America, San José is one of the safest and least violent city in the whole region.
+San José stands out among other great Latin American cities for its quality of life, as well as for its security, high level of globalization, general environmental performance, and the quality of its public services.
+According to studies on Latin America, San José is one of the safest and least violent cities in the whole region.

 The population of San José as of 2017 was approximately 340 000, but more than 1 million people pass through the city daily.

-The climate in San José is a mixt of tropical wet and tropical dry.
-It is part of the so-called Tierras Templadas and as such has very pleasant temperatures throughout the year, with cool nights and warm days.
-Precipitations vary significantly between the driest month (February 6.3 mm) and the wettest month (September 355.1 mm), while average temperatures do not vary much at all, with only 2°C or 3°C difference between the hottest month (April 23.7 °C) and the coolest month (October 21.8 °C ) of the year.
+The climate in San José is a mix of tropical wet and tropical dry.
+It is part of the so-called Tierras Templadas and, as such, has enjoyable temperatures throughout the year, with refreshing nights and warm days.
+Precipitations can vary significantly between the driest month (February 6.3 mm) and the wettest month (September 355.1 mm).
+The average temperatures do not vary much at all, with only 2°C or 3°C difference between the hottest month (April 23.7 °C) and the coldest month (October 21.8 °C ) of the year.

-San Jose being one of the most important cities in Latin America has therefor a great number of interesting cultural and historical things to see and do; so if you are in the San José area, it might be worth your while spend a day exploring and discovering this important Central American city and for those looking for some fun on the sand, the closest, most popular beach near San José is Jaco on the pacific coast, approximately 100km away.
+San Jose is one of the most influential cities in Latin America.
+It has a significant number of interesting cultural and historical things to see and do.
+If you are in the San José area, it might be worth your while spend a day exploring and discovering this famous Central American city.
+For those looking for some fun on the sand, the closest, most popular beach near San José is Jaco on the pacific coast, approximately 100km away.